 “Medical conditions, such as thyroid disease or untreated high blood pressure, lifestyle factors, such as smoking, and environmental hazards, such as lead paint exposure, can also contribute to miscarriage,” explained Lindsay Meisel, Ava Science chief science editor and head of content.

-Experts estimate that about 10 to 20% of known pregnancies end in miscarriages, Frederick said.
+Experts estimate that about 10 to 20% of known pregnancies end in miscarriages, Dr. Frederick said.

 According to Meisel, outdated facts lead health care providers to offer incorrect information to their patients, such as guidance regarding the advisability of trying to conceive again immediately following miscarriage.